Biocellular Regenerative Medicine

 Information about "Biocellular Regenerative Medicine":

-Now, there are advances that directly stimulate the wound healing processes, PLUS, provide needed cells that have the ability to change into the types of cells to actually repair an injury site.
-These are known as adult stem cells, and are found in bone marrow and fat deposits.
-These cells and platelet concentrates are carefully placed via guided ultrasound directly into tissues like ligaments, tendons, muscle, joints, nerve injury, etc. to amplify the healing capabilities and lead to repair and return to comfort and function.
+Now, there are advances that suggest they may participate in directly stimulating the wound healing processes, PLUS, may provide needed cells that have the ability to change into the types of cells to actually repair an injury site (shown in tissue cultures).
+This group of cells are commonly referred to as "adult stem cells", and are found in bone marrow and fat deposits, and essentially every tissue and organ in our bodies.
+These tissue-based cells, and blood-based contents of platelets have been concentrated and very carefully placed via guided ultrasound directly into many tissues (like wounds, surgical sites, ligaments, tendons, muscle, joints, nerve injury, etc. to amplify the healing capabilities and lead to repair and return to comfort and function.
 Note, that these are taken from an individual and returned to that individual (known as autologous tissue), and have nothing to do with use of embryonic stem cells or use of another person’s tissues.

 Basic understanding Of Adult Stem & Stromal) Cells: